-We developed the matrix to make explicit the rating outcomes that are typical for various business risk/financial risk combinations.
-It illustrates the relationship of business and financial risk profiles to the issuer credit rating.
+- 7. We developed the matrix to make explicit the rating outcomes that are typical for various business risk/financial risk combinations.
+It illustrates the relationship of business and financial risk profiles to the issuer credit rating. - 8.
 We tend to weight business risk slightly more than financial risk when differentiating among investment-grade ratings.
-Conversely, we place slightly more weight on financial risk for speculative-grade issuers (see table 1, again).
-There also is a subtle compounding effect when both business risk and financial risk are aligned at extremes (i.e., excellent/minimal and vulnerable/highly leveraged.)

-The new, more granular version of the matrix represents a refinement--not any change in rating criteria or standards--and, consequently, holds no implications for any changes to existing ratings.
+Conversely, we place slightly more weight on financial risk for speculative-grade issuers (see table 1, again). - 9.
+This version of the matrix represents a refinement--not any change in rating criteria or standards--and, consequently, no rating changes are expected.
 However, the expanded matrix should enhance the transparency of the analytical process.